ccz181078/Coq-BB5/CoqBB5/BB2x4/BB2x4_Extraction/README.md

 Then, run `./BB2x4_Extraction.sh`.

+This has been tested on OCaml 4.12 and 5.1.

 This script will:

 1. Compile the OCaml files. **Warning:** you may need to increase the size of your stack (e.g. `ulimit -s unlimited`) for this step.